Marie Kondo's popularity has exploded the past few years — she's even been named one of Time's 100 most influential people.

-Kondo, the Japanese organizing consultant, who developed her “KonMari Method” of tidying, now teaches people all over the world how to declutter their their homes and offices, by ridding their lives of things that don’t “spark joy”.
+The Japanese organizing consultant, who developed her “KonMari Method” of tidying, now teaches people all over the world how to declutter their homes and offices by ridding their lives of things that don’t “spark joy.”

-While I don't agree with everything she teaches 100% (who really has space in their kitchen cabinets to remove and store everything from the counter), I do like her overall philosophy, and I have personally experienced life changing results from applying just some of what she teaches so far.
+While I don't agree with everything she teaches 100% (who really has space in their kitchen cabinets to remove and store everything from the counter), I do like her overall philosophy.
+I have personally experienced life-changing results from applying just some of what she teaches so far.

 Kondo believes that clutter drains your mental energy, and if you tidy up your space, you can transform your life.

-Unfortunately, I've seen the decluttering and organizing process turn into a major obstacle for people who are trying to study for the NCIDQ Exam.
+Unfortunately, I've seen the decluttering and organizing process turn into a major obstacle for people trying to study for the NCIDQ Exam.

-Some students spend way too much time trying to “KonMari” their study materials and lose track of their ultimate goal of learning (and passing the NCIDQ Exam).
+Some students spend way too much time trying to “KonMari” their study materials and lose track of their ultimate learning goal (and passing the NCIDQ Exam).

-Decluttering and organizing can become a major time thief (and a way to continually procrastinate) if you’re not careful.
+Decluttering and organizing can become a major time thief (and a way to procrastinate continually) if you’re not careful.

 The Organized Binder Problem